VictorChenCA/StanfordPupper/twitch/QUICK_START.md

 ## NEW: Bucket Voting System! 🗳️

 **Your chat now votes for commands democratically!**
-- Each `!pupper` message = 30 second vote for that command
+- Each `!` message = 30 second vote for that command
 - Most popular command wins and executes when robot finishes
 - Votes decay over time (keeps it dynamic)
 - One vote per user per execution cycle